 The NCOC and the Motorcycle Profiling Project (MPP), organizations representing the legal and political interests of motorcycle clubs nationwide, urges the McMinnville PD to:

-- Release the results of Taylor’s initial blood test and confirm whether the former sheriff was under the influence of drugs; or
+- Release the results of Taylor’s initial blood test and confirm whether the former sheriff was under the influence of drugs; and

 - Serve justice as dictated by law and charge former sheriff Kenneth Taylor with Vehicular Homicide for the death of Jay Alan Webster, a probate member of the Silent Creed MC, if the results of the test indicate the presence of drugs or alcohol OR if Taylor’s conduct created a substantial risk of death or serious bodily injury to Jay Allen.